-For the purpose of fee determination assessment is on a term basis.
-A full-time course fee will be charged for any term where more than 15 hours per week instruction, etc., is involved.
+For the purpose of fee determination for courses in the Faculty of Science assessment is on a term basis.
+A full-time course fee will be charged for any term where more than 15 hours' per week instruction, etc., is involved.

-- (i) Full-time Course Fee (more than 15 hours' attendance per week)-£40 per term. - (ii) Part-time Course Fee-over 4 hours and up to 15 hours' attendance per week-£20 per term. - (iii) Part-time Course Fee (4 hours or less per week attendance) -£10 per term. - (iv) Thesis Fee-Students who have completed the final examinations but have a thesis still outstanding are required to pay £10 per annum (no term payment).
+- (i) Full-time Course Fee (more than 15 hours' attendance per week)-£40 per term. - (ii) Part-time Course Fee (over 4 hours' and up to 15 hours' attendance per week)-£20 per term. - (iii) Part-time Course Fee (4 hours' or less per week attendance) £10 per term. - (iv) Thesis Fee-Students who have completed the final examinations but have a thesis still outstanding are required to pay £10 per annum (no term payment).